 Based on what was learned from the Fukushima Daiichi Nuclear Power Plant accident, the JRCS produced their own Nuclear Disaster Guidelines for Preparedness, Response and Recovery (“Guidelines”) in March 2015.
 They have also provided radiation protective equipment and materials, such as personal dosimeters, to all JRCS chapters and facilities throughout Japan in case a nuclear disaster occurs in the future, and have hosted the JRCS Nuclear Disaster Response Basic Training Session (“JRCS nuclear disaster training”) for the relief teams on a routine basis.

 To find a solution to the issues revealed through the process of developing the Guidelines and to discuss how the Guidelines should be carried out; the radiation emergency medical care advisors (“REMC advisors”) meet regularly for a “Meeting of REMC Advisors”.
-The REMC advisors, who were appointed to the position by the JRCS, are physicians and radiological technologists working at the Japanese Red Cross (JRC) hospitals designated as radiation emergency hospitals or other relevant JRC hospitals.

 For details of the Meeting of REMC Advisors and the previous meetings, please click here.

 Please refer to FY 2017 JRCS First Meeting of Radiation Emergency Medical Care Advisors [PDF] for detailed agenda.

 3. Summary of the Meeting